adonisjs/legacy.adonisjs.com/README.md

 > adonis compile:docs --forVersion 4.0
 ```

-The `-v` flag takes the version for which the menu file should be generated.
+The `--forVersion` flag takes the version for which the menu file should be generated.

 You can also watch for changes, so that the menu file is re-generated every time you change something: